 After a tree root has invaded a pipe, the existing crack will become larger and more troublesome over time.
 The root may also wedge itself deep enough into the pipe to create a clog.
 In the most extreme cases, tree roots can cause pipes to burst open completely.

 Avoid Pipes When Landscaping.
-You might have to call your local utility company to help you find the location of underground pipers.
+You might have to call your local utility company to help you find the location of underground pipes.
 Once you know where they are, you’ll be able to avoid planting new trees near where they are located.
 You should also avoid planting trees near sewers and drains.

 Plant Trees with Shallow Root Systems.
 You don’t have to sacrifice shade to get a tree with a shallow root system.
-Elms, maples, birches and poplars are shallow rooted trees that still provide lush canopies.
+Elms, maples, birches, and poplars are shallow rooted trees that still provide lush canopies.

 Install barriers.
 To protect your pipes, you can install metal or wood barriers designed to stop roots from growing through them.

-When To Call For Plumbing Maintenance
+Call Climate Design for Plumbing Maintenance

 If you have noticed signs of leakage, such as wet spots in your lawn, or you are experiencing frequent clogs in your plumbing, contact Climate Design to have a plumbing professional inspect the situation.